-- d) Conflict of Interest or Potential Conflict of Interest ("COI") cont'd - iii.
+- d) Conflict of Interest or Potential Conflict of Interest ("COI") Cont'd - iii.
 Other than as disclosed below, none of the Directors and Senior Management had any Conflict of Interest or Potential Conflict of Interest arising and reviewed by the ARMC:

-Name of Director Situation giving rise to conflict of interest Rationale, measures taken to resolve, eliminate or mitigate COI Wong Chee Sean @ Wong Sean Wong Chee Sean @ Wong Sean had declared that he is a Director and Shareholder of Connoisseur Properties Sdn.
+Name of Director Situation giving rise to conflict of interest Rationale, measures taken to resolve, eliminate or mitigate COI Wong Sean @ Wong Sean Wong Chee Sean @ Wong Sean had declared that he is a Director and Shareholder of Connoisseur Properties Sdn.
 Bhd. ("CPSB").
 CPSB owns a piece of land in Jalan Bukit Meldrum, Tanjung Puteri, Johor Bahru which had been acquired since July 2010.
 The said Land is approximately 63,900 sq ft and it is zoned for commercial development.
-The said land was used for operating an F&B Business by its subsidiary, Connoisseur Food Generation Sdn.
+The said land was used for operating an F&amp;B Business by its subsidiary, Connoisseur Food Generation Sdn.
 Bhd.
 Given the positive outlook with the development of the RTS (rapid transit system link) project between Johor Bahru and Singapore, CPSB had decided to develop a new serviced apartment block on the said land.
 The proposed development will be a 45-storey service apartment block comprising a total of approximately 748 units.
 The project is still pending approval from various government agencies and authorities.
-The proposed development is approximately 24 km away from Country View Berhad ("CVB")'s nearest current project at Aurora Sentral and Nusa Sentral at Iskandar Puteri.
-The ARMC's had reviewed the COI or potential COI with the Group and concluded: That the proposed development by CPSB is approximately 24 km away from CVB Group's nearest current project at Aurora Sentral and Nusa Sentral at Iskandar Puteri.
+The proposed development is approximately 24 km away from Country View Berhad ("CVB")'s nearest current project at Aurora Sentral and Nusa Sentral at Iskandar Puteri. is approximately 24 km away from CVB Group's nearest current project at Aurora Sentral and Nusa Sentral at Iskandar Puteri.
 Mr Wong's involvement in the Management of CPSB is non-executive in nature and limited to approval of major macro issues such as approval of funding, financial and budgetary estimates, major acquisitions and disposals.
 Mr Wong does not take part in the Management and day-to-day activities of CPSB.
 The Management of CPSB is headed by CPSB's other directors and a team of senior executives.
 CVB Group's current focus and principle business segment is township development concentrated on landed residential, properties and shophouses in Iskandar Puteri.
-The focus and target market of CPSB is different from the target market and products that CVB Group are engaged in the Johor property market. change.
+The focus and target market of CPSB is different from the target market and products that CVB Group are engaged in the Johor property market.